json-schema-org/website/pages/blog/posts/oracle-case-study.md

 ---
-title: "How Oracle is Bridging the Gap Between JSON Schema and Relational Databases"
+title: 'How Oracle is Bridging the Gap Between JSON Schema and Relational Databases'
-date: "2025-02-07"
+date: '2025-02-07'
 tags:
   - database
   - relational